StorkST/CoreRussianVerbs/README.md

   * Belongings to conjugation groups (1st or 2nd conjugation group and suffixes as defined by [ressources from the Cornell University](https://russian.cornell.edu/verbs/irgLinks.htm))
   * Any other metadata that could be suggested and be relevant may by added

-> **March 2020: Be warned that material is given as is and may contains mistakes or not be complete.
+> **March 2020: Be warned that material is given as is and may contain mistakes or not be complete.
 For example many adverbial forms are not yet specified and Conjugation is missing for a few verbs.**

 ## Quantity